betaboys/Sem7/README.md

-click on "code" -> "Download Zip folder" .
+click on "code" -> "Download Zip folder".
 Extract the zip folder.